 All our Psychologists and Allied Health clinicians hold tertiary qualifications in their chosen discipline.
 In addition, they undertake continuing professional development and clinical supervision which ensures we are able to provide you with the best and latest treatment approaches.
 All our clinicians are also fully registered with their Regulatory Agency.

-To help with communication and as a gentle reminder we will try and send you an SMS reminder of your appointment the last working day prior to your appointment.
+To help with communication and as a gentle reminder we will try and send you an SMS reminder of your appointment the three days prior to your appointment.
 It will prompt you to call and let us know if you are unable to attend.
 (There may be occasions due to staffing that we are unable to do this and it remains your responsibility to attend or cancel your appointment)

-Following the cancellation or non-attendance we will check that everything is okay.
-If a late notice fee is required, we will advise you that we will be debiting your debit/credit card, as per the original agreement and provide you with a receipt.
+If a late notice fee is required, (100% of the fee if less than 24 hours notice is given and 50% if 24-48 hours notice is given) we will advise you that we will be debiting your debit/credit card, as per the original agreement and provide you with a receipt.
 We will be able to offer you a further appointment.

 We take an $80 deposit to secure your appointment.
 This is deducted from your first appointment and is not required to be paid again, unless the late notice policy is applied to you.
 This is necessary because on occasions people do not attend or change their appointment at very short notice and we are unable to reallocate the appointment and like everybody else our clinicians need to be paid.

 Yes, to help us ensure that our contact with you is focussed on you, please bring the following when you come for your appointment: